 To help you choose the best design notebook for you, we've rounded up some stand-out options that we think are worth consideration.
 Each has a different twist or unique selling point.
 So if you're after a new place to record notes or pencil drawings, maybe one of these notebooks is just what you're looking for.

 01. MOO Hardcover Notebook

-Famous for its frankly dizzying array of business cards, you might not know that MOO also makes notebooks.
+Famous for its frankly dizzying array of business cards, you might not know that MOO also makes design notebooks.
 Built by the company's in-house designers with the same care and consideration as its business cards, MOO's notebooks come with either hard or soft covers.

 02. Moleskine Classic